pywbem/pywbemtools/docs/pywbemclisubcommands.rst

   If successful, this subcommand displays nothing, otherwise it displays the received exception.

-  See :ref:`pywbemcli instance delete --help` for details.
+  See :ref:`pywbemcli instance modify --help` for details.
 * **references** to get the reference instances or paths for a instance defined as the :term:`INSTANCENAME` input argument in the default namespace or the namespace defined with this subcommand displayed in the